-Making design mistakes in the construction of websites is common, but if you can avoid these classic search engine optimisation mistakes to start the process towards a much better search result.
+Making design mistakes in the construction of websites is common, but if you can avoid these classic search engine optimization mistakes to start the process towards a much better search result.

 #1.
 HEAVY PICTURES AND GRAPHICS RATHER THAN TEXT: